 SBA disaster loans are not forgivable loans.
 Borrowers are expected to repay these loans.
-If you received an EIDL emergency advance (also called the EIDL Grant or Targeted EIDL Advance) it does not need to be repaid, and the IRS will not consider it to be taxable income.
+If you received an EIDL emergency advance (also called the EIDL Grant or Targeted EIDL Advance) during the pandemic it does not need to be repaid, and the IRS will not consider it to be taxable income.
 (Grants may be taxed at the state level; check with your accounting professional.)

 How Do I Repay My Disaster Loan?